On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Introduction

 \section{Introduction}

-The spectral flow appeared first in \cite{APS75} for a family of elliptic and self-adjoint operators $ A_t $, ascribed to a joint work of M.~Atiyah and G.~Lusztig.
-We outline their effective description as ``net number of eigenvalues that change sign (from $ - $ to $ + $) while the parameter family is completing a period'' in the definition given by J.~Robbin and D.~Salamon in \cite[Theorem~4.21]{RS95}: In a neighbourhood $ [t_-,t_+] $ of the real line of a point $ t\in\R $ (called ``crossing'') such that $ 0\in\sigma(A_t) $, $ \sigma(A_s) $ can be described as a finite family of continuously differentiable curves $ \lambda_i\colon [t_-,t_+]\ra\R $ such that $ \lambda_i ' (t)\neq 0 $.
+The spectral flow first appeared in \cite{APS75} for a family of elliptic and self-adjoint operators $ A_t $, ascribed to the joint work of M.~Atiyah and G.~Lusztig.
+We outline their effective description as ``net number of eigenvalues that change sign (from $ - $ to $ + $) while the parameter family is completing a period'' in the definition given by J.~Robbin and D.~Salamon in \cite[Theorem~4.21]{RS95}: In a neighbourhood $ [t_-,t_+] $ of the real line of a point $ t\in\R $ (called a crossing) such that $ 0\in\sigma(A_t) $ (the spectrum of $ A_t $), $ \sigma(A_s) $ can be described as a finite family of continuously differentiable curves $ \lambda_i\colon [t_-,t_+]\ra\R $ such that $ \lambda_i ' (t)\neq 0 $.
 The contribution to the spectral flow of a crossing is given by

 and the spectral flow is the sum of these contributions over all the crossings.
-The spectral flow was used to define a Morse index for 1-periodic hamiltonian orbits and then define the Floer homology.
-Such construction requires some differentiability hypotheses and transversality condition, even though such requirements are dense in continuous families.
-P.~Rabier extended their work for unbounded families of operators in Banach spaces in \cite{Rab04}.
-In \cite{Phi96}, J.~Phillips semplified their definition as follows: $ A_t \in\mathcal{F}\sp{sa} (H) $ was assumed to be a path of Fredholm and self-adjoint operators, on $ [0,1] $.
-If $ U $ is a neighbourhood of the origin such that \begin{itemize} \item[1)] $ \sigma(A_s)\cap \p U = \emptyset $ for every $ s\in [t_-,t_+] $; \item[2)] $ \sigma(A_s)\cap U $ is a finite set of eigenvalues, \end{itemize} then the contribution to the spectral flow on the interval $ [t_-,t_+] $ is defined as
+The spectral flow was used to define a Morse index for 1-periodic hamiltonian orbits, as in \cite[pp.~23]{Sal99}, and then to define the Floer homology.
+The definition by J.~Robbin and D.~Salamon in \cite{RS95} requires some differentiability hypotheses and transversality conditions.
+P.~Rabier extended their work to unbounded families of operators in Banach spaces in \cite{Rab04}.
+In \cite{Phi96}, J.~Phillips simplified their definition as follows: $ A_t \in\mathcal{F}\sp{sa} (H) $ is assumed to be a continuous path of Fredholm, bounded and self-adjoint operators, on $ [0,1] $.
+If $ U $ is a neighbourhood of the origin and $ J = [t_-,t_+] $ is a closed interval such that \begin{itemize} \item[1)] $ \sigma(A_s)\cap \p U = \emptyset $ for every $ s\in J $; \item[2)] $ \sigma(A_s)\cap U $ is a finite set of eigenvalues, \end{itemize} then the contribution to the spectral flow from the interval $ J $ is defined as